Principle Investigator

 Alison is a junior majoring in Neurobiology and Behavior in the College of Arts & Sciences.
 After graduating, she plans to continue her studies in cracking the brain code.
 In the Yapici's lab, she is trying to understand the neural dynamics underlying taste and hunger integration.
 Outside of lab, she enjoys being in the woods and reading translated fictions.

-Bryan Lu (Position after YLAB: Tech at UNC)
+Bryan Lu (Position after YLAB: PhD student at UNC)

 Undergraduate Research Intern